MrXtheunknownone/ShinyNewNvimConfig/README.md

 # Welcome to my nvim config! :)

 ## Installation
-After cloning rename the directory to 'nvim'
+After cloning rename the directory to 'nvim' and optionally run the setup_tmux.sh script